 Our actions as Israeli citizens with refugees from Arab countries creates endless encounters and conversation with our students, teachers, parents and the school community.
 We had been told stories about each other since we were born but rarely, if ever, we met face to face - and the school presents the opportunity to do so under different circumstances.
 Israel is a symbol of the enemy in states like Iran, Afghanistan, Syria and Iraq.
 In Israel, the sentiment of the constant external threat creates alienation between people.
 But what happens when people actually meet?
 When Israeli eyes meet Syrian or Iranian eyes?

-As the result of the civil war in Syria we have decided to go on a mission together, Jews and Arabs from Israel, and to do something.
 What started as a fundraising campaign designed to ensure three months of activity, became the one of the largest schools for refugees on the island of Lesvos.
-Over 3,000 students have passed through its gates in the past two years, and we keep growing daily.
+Over 5,000 students have passed through its gates in the past four years.

-After months of challenging building, both physically and educationally, this adventure had gained a life of its own and took us on the adventure that many of us never anticipated.
-We found ourselves, a group of people who asked to do the human thing, the right thing, on one of the world's frontlines where humanity stands day after day against some of its hardest challenges.
+Back then, after months of challenging building, both physically and educationally, this adventure had gained a life of its own and took us on the adventure that many of us never anticipated.

 Pain and frustration can quickly become hatred.
 The empty and infinite wait that is the daily routine of refugees, combined with the harsh reality of life in camps, creates the conditions for the growth of racism and violence.
-Instead of finding a safe place to recover, tens of thousands of people, who fled their distressed homelands in order to survive, find themselves in another form of a survival struggle.
-The stories and the experience that the school students and its teachers shared about the gruesome reality of the camps were the reason we together chose to build The International School of Peace.
+That was the reason we chose to build The International School of Peace.